Preparing your dissertation for printing

 Distribution of the dissertation

 You are responsible for the distribution of the dissertation unless otherwise agreed.
 You must see that the printing house delivers a printed copy of dissertation to campus library to be available for public.
 If you use PunaMusta they will mail the copies to be put on display at and archived by the UEF Library.
 If you use other printing house than PunaMusta, you must take care of the distribution of dissertation yourself.

 The University’s agreed printing house will forward the electronic dissertation to the library.
 If printing is executed in other than University’s agreed printing house, you should remind a printing house about this task.
 An electronic version will be distributed as an e-mail attachment to: email@example.com.

-Dissertations in Forestry and Natural Sciences: The doctoral candidate shall send the prints of dissertation well before the public examination as follows
+Dissertations in Forestry and Natural Sciences: The doctoral candidate shall send the link to electronic dissertation to Rector of the campus, Dean of the Faculty and Faculty Administration (Taru Nylund) as well as prints of dissertation well before the public examination as follows:

 - 1 copy for the opponent